Compliances

 Every establishment which is a factory including shops, hotels, restaurants, cinemas including preview theatres, road-motor transport undertakings and newspaper establishments and Private Medical and Educational institutions employing 10 or more employees.

-Any employee working in a factory or establishment individually or through contractor and drawing a salary of INR 21,000/- or less per month has to mandatorily make contribution towards EPF along with the.
+Any employee working in a factory or establishment individually or through contractor and drawing a salary of INR 21,000/- or less per month has to mandatorily make contribution towards EPF along with the employer.

 1 Register of Employees Form 6